What is Aer Lingus policy on pet acceptance?

 Different rules apply for the transportation of pets on Aer Lingus flights, depending on the itinerary you want to book.

-General rules for traveling with pets on flights within Europe
+General rules for traveling with pets on flights to Ireland or the EU from a non-EU country

 - Pets can be booked to travel only with IAG Cargo.